About

 By using this name,

-on orthodoxy.
 This is badly needed because, at least

 in the Boston, Massachusetts area, there is a lack

-/ CCD levels, we may find the Lord calling young
+Catholic apologetics in the early religious education and CCD grades, we may find the Lord calling young

-people to the vocation of a single (or married) lay
+people to the vocation of a single, or married, lay

-Catholic Apologist like me.
 By orthodoxy I mean not going

-to the left of Church teaching, AND not going
+to the left of Church teaching, and not going

-to the right of Church teaching, but STAYING RIGHT
+to the right of Church teaching, but staying right down the middle.
+Besides, even our current and previous

 (See below)

-One visitor to my
+One visitor to our

 site implied that you cannot talk about the Trinity

-too far.
 What do you want practicing Catholics to

-talk about over beer and pizza? ... the
+talk about over beer and pizza? ...

-sin they enjoy committing!
 Since this is not

-an issue of faith and morals but of theological opinion,
+an issue of faith and morals, but of theological opinion, we're sure that our critics won't mind too much.

 With the help of

-clusters of CPATS meetings and get-togethers initiated
+clusters of CPATS meetings and

 would be a place where lay Catholic apologists and